New FDA Approved Diet Medication for Fast Weight Loss

 Contrave: Second Weight Loss Medication: 2 Older Non-Weight Loss Medication Combined Together

 Using the Qsymia model, researchers reviewed older generic FDA-approved medications known to have an influence on the craving and appetite center located in the hypothalamus of the brain.
 Medications associated with even minor weight loss were considered as long as the side effects were minimal.
 This search led to two older medications—bupropion and naltrexone.
-These are the components of Contrave. s medication to placebo.
+These are the components of Contrave.
 There is almost a doubling of weight loss with the addition of medication.
 Some of the medications can be extended and use for weight loss maintenance: